NxNiki/nwbPipeline/README.md

 scripts/run_spikeSorting
 ```

-This will run spike detection using a common threshold across all selected experiments and combine spikes in a single .mat file for each channel.
+This will run spike detection using the minimal threshold across all selected experiments and combine spikes in a single .mat file for each channel.

-Or define experiment ID and file path in `batch/runbatch_spikeSorting.m` and run on SGE:
+Or define `expIds` and `job_name` in `batch/runbatch_spikeSorting.m` and run on SGE (hoffman2):
 ```
 qsub batch/runbatch_spikeSorting.sh
 ```